Debian 12 Bookworm

 Assuming hosting provider follows the specification, the procedure is the following:

-- Obtain the IPv6 address of your node.
+- Obtain the IPv6 address of your node, the one used by the ALEPH_VM_NETWORK_INTERFACE setting below.
+You can find it

 ::